craftsmenlabs/gareth-dashboard/README.md

 * Git clone,
 * Open terminal and go to the cloned directory,
 * Type *NPM install*
+* If you do not have Bower installed run *npm install -g bower*
 * Type *bower install*

 After all is installed you can get the server up and running by typing *grunt serve*